Lampirg/webgraph/README.md

 # Simple Star Wars statistics

 This is a full-stack project that displays simple statistic about characters from Star Wars franchise.
-Note that this is training pet-project rather than unique polished product.
+Note that this is more of a training pet-project rather than unique polished product.
 If you really want gather statistics about Star Wars franchise, use [this GraphQL API](https://studio.apollographql.com/public/star-wars-swapi/variant/current/home) instead.

 Project consists of [Spring Boot backend](backend) and [Vue.js frontend](frontend).